CogStack/CogStack-NiFi/deploy/SERVICES.md

 **Important**
 Please note that for the demonstration purposes SSL encryption has been disabled in Elasticsearch and Kibana.
 For enabling it and generating self-signed certificates please refer directly to the `services.yml` file and [README](../security/README.md) in `security` directory.
-The security aspects are covered expensively in [the official OpenDistro for Elasticsearch documentation](https://opendistro.github.io/for-elasticsearch-docs/).
+The security aspects are covered expensively in [the official OpenSearch for Elasticsearch documentation](https://opensearch.org/).

 ### Elasticsearch